 Photostory

-The small garden I’ve planted includes a Tasmanian correa, Mountain raspwort, Mother shield fern, Round-leaf mint bush, Fringe myrtle, Running postman, Alpine tussock grass, Indigofera Australis and two Cushion plants.
-In the centre is the big planter with a Tasmanian Pepperberry, surrounded by Warrigal greens and Tasmanian violets.
+The native garden I’ve planted includes a Tasmanian correa, Mountain raspwort, Mother shield fern, Round-leaf mint bush, Fringe myrtle, Running postman, Alpine tussock grass, Indigofera Australis and two Cushion plants.
+There is also a big planter there with a Tasmanian Pepperberry, surrounded by Warrigal greens and Tasmanian violets.

 I can’t wait to see this garden grow . . . .